August in Paris

 Don’t overcharge your daily schedule with sights and activities.
 Leave some room for improvisation; if the weather is too hot, you may want to take breaks during the day.

 What is open in Paris in August?
 All the tourist attractions, hotels, bars, and restaurants in the most touristy neighborhoods are working in full swing.
 Are Paris restaurants open in August?
-In general, Paris restaurants in the most touristy neighborhoods are open in August.
+In general, Paris restaurants in the most touristy neighborhoods remain open in August.
 But things are different in the less touristy neighborhoods: you’ll pass plenty of closed-up restaurants and shops with “Closed for Holiday” notes on the door.

 Need travel insurance for your trip to France?
 Be sure to check rates and coverage with my recommended provider, SafetyWing.
 SafetyWing – Essential or Complete – works well for long and short trips (starting with a minimum of 5 days) and covers unexpected medical and travel issues while abroad.
 It also includes coverage at home, and you can sign up at any point during your travels!
 Check out plans and prices.